Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 set, and the bot is not within a specific range, then propel the RigidBody in that direction.
 If the target is reached, then reset the target to nothing.

-Finally, add this new `RGPlayerMoveAction` component onto the Player prefab.
-Also, search for and add the `RGAgent` script - this tells Regression Games to find all `RGAction`s on this prefab and register them with the agent.
+Add this new `RGPlayerMoveAction` component onto the Player prefab.

+Finally, search for and add the `RGAgent` script to the Player prefab - this tells Regression Games to find all `RGAction`s on this prefab and register them with the agent, and informs Regression Games that this prefab will act as an agent.

 ![Screenshot of the prefab with a RG Action script.](first_bot_tutorial_images/tutorial_7_action.png)